kitao/divsugar/docs/Quaternion.md

 -------

 ### `(DivSugar.Quaternion) set(quat)`
 Sets the quaternion `quat` to this quaternion.
+This method is chainable.

 ### `(DivSugar.Quaternion) set(x, y, z, w)`
 Sets the specified components to this quaternion.
+This method is chainable.

 ### `(DivSugar.Quaternion) fromMatrix(mat)`
-Builds the quaternion from the matrix `mat` sets to this quaternion.
+Builds the quaternion from the matrix `mat` and sets to this quaternion.
+This method is chainable.

 ### `(DivSugar.Quaternion) slerp(to, ratio)`
 Interpolates this quaternion to the quaternion `to` by the `ratio`, using spherical linear interpolation.
+The range of the `ratio` is from 0 to 1.
+This method is chainable.

 ### `(Boolean) equal(quat)`
 Returns whether this quaternion equals the quaternion `quat`.